How to pay independent contractors in New Zealand (NZ): [2025] Guide

 With Rippling, you can quickly pay international contractors around the world without waiting on currency conversions.

-Step #4: Ensure tax compliance when paying New Zealand contractors
+Step 4.
+Ensure tax compliance for New Zealand contractor payments

 Whether or not you need to deduct income taxes from New Zealand contractors’ pay depends on the contracting arrangement.